mpurbo/MMPCoreDataHelper/README.md

 ```objectivec
 #import <MMPCoreDataHelper/MMPCoreDataHelper.h>
 ```
 In general, there is no need for database initialization and you can go right ahead directly using your model object to create and query records.
-See below for cases that requires you to explicitly set names before you start using the library.
+See below for cases that require you to explicitly set names before you start using the library.

 ### Create, Update, Delete, Save